vturovets/openwebui-srs-starter/docs/ui_integration_contracts.md

 **Request requirements**
 - Multipart/form-data upload with a single `file` field.
+- Optional `transcriptOnly=true` query parameter skips the holiday search pipeline and returns only the raw STT transcript as plain text (no metadata or timings).
 - Only MIME types listed in configuration (`VOICE_ALLOWED_CONTENT_TYPES`) are accepted.
 - Payloads larger than `voice_max_bytes` are rejected with HTTP 413. 【F:backend/app/api/routes.py†L653-L705】